JacobCote/EasyMD/README.md

 # EasyMD

-Welcome to EasyMD, a Python package for simulating complex molecular systems.
+Welcome to EasyMD, a Python package for simulating complex molecular systems using OpenMM.
 With EasyMD, you can easily perform molecular dynamics simulations and explore the behavior of biomolecules in different environments.

+With EasyMD, you can easily create explicit or implicit solvent simulations.
+EasyMD can also simulate protein-ligand complexes and protein-DNA complexes from a pdb file.
 ## Installation
 To install EasyMD, simply run the following command:
 ```bash